Standards-based learning opportunities abound at New Mexico State Parks.

 Girl Scouts Love State Parks

-Girl Scouts Love State Parks annual event will be September 10-11, 2022 this year.
-We will have special programs for this event at six of our State Parks.
-We encourage Girl Scouts to explore and enjoy any of our 35 State Parks during this event.
-Programs will consist of guided nature hikes, fishing clinics, archery and night sky programs as well as camping opportunities.
+The 5th Annual Girl Scouts Love State Parks event will take place September 9-10, 2023!
+We will have special programs for this event at multiple New Mexico State Parks across our Central Region.
+Programs will consist of guided nature hikes, fishing clinics, archery, night sky programs, and camping opportunities.

 Mesilla Valley Bosque State Park